devitrylouis/devitrylouis.github.io/_posts/2018-12-01-optimize-dl.md

 - \mid\mid \frac{\partial J}{\partial \theta} (\theta^{*}) \mid\mid = 0
 - All eigenvalues of $\frac{\partial^{2}J}{\partial \theta^{2}}(\theta^{*})$ are positive

-For random functions in n dimensions, the probability for all the eigenvalues to be all negative is $1 / n$.
+<b>Consequence:</b> For random functions in n dimensions, the probability for all the eigenvalues to be all negative is $1 / n$.

-# Plateaus, Saddle Points and Other Flat Regions

 High-dimensional non convex functions, local minima (and maxima) are in fact rare compared to another kind of point with zero gradient (saddlepoint)